-Visit the Comox Valley Careers web site: https://careerprograms.comoxvalleyschools.ca Dual Credit Opportunities with North Island College Are you interested in taking college courses while in grade 12?
+Visit the Comox Valley Careers web site: https://careerprograms.comoxvalleyschools.ca

+Dual Credit Opportunities with North Island College

+Are you interested in taking college courses while in grade 12?

 The Careers Department can sponsor you to take courses or a Certificate program as long as you have completed English 12 and Math 11 and are still a student in your high school.

-Courses: Students may take any NIC tend to align with your school schedule are Certificate Programs: English 115 and 122 Fine Arts 110 Medical Ferminology Criminal Justice131 Psychology 130 Business 162 Criminology 101 Math 151 Human Anatomy & Physiology 160 Early Childhood 168 Health Care Assistant Early Childhood Care & Education Human Services Business & Office Administration Web Design Electronics Technician Core And more Key points...
+Courses: Students may take a tend to align with your school school Certificate Programs: English 115 and 122/160 Fine Arts 110 Medical Terminology Criminal Justice131 Psychology 130 & 131 Business 162 & 150 Criminology 101 Math 151 Digital Design 105 Health Care Assistant Early Childhood Care & Education Human Services Business & Office Administration Web Design And more

+Key points...
 Spend your last semester making the transition to Post Secondary, courses run at Vanier and NIC.
 Be sponsored to take a course(s) or a certificate program.
 Please visit your Careers office for more information.

-Canadian Politics POL-119 3 hours lecture, 3 credits An introduction to the study of Canadian politics at the federal and provincial levels.
+Canadian Politics POL-119

+An introduction to the study of Canadian politics at the federal and provincial levels.
 This course will introduce students to Canadian political cultures and ideologies; political socialization and participation; political parties; the electoral process; leadership issues; interest group articulation and the role of the mass media.
-Prerequisite(s):

-C in one of Provincial English 12, English First Peoples 12, ENG 060, ENG 096, ENG 098, or ESL 090; or placement testing Law and Politics POL-151 3 hours lecture, 3 credits This course is designed to provide an introduction to law, politics, public policy and the administration of justice in Canada.
+C in one of Provincial English 12, English First Peoples 12, ENG 060, ENG 096, ENG 098, or ESL 090; or placement testing

+Law and Politics POL-151

+This course is designed to provide an introduction to law, politics, public policy and the administration of justice in Canada.
 The study of the judicial system as a branch of government will be emphasized.
 The course will examine key provisions of the Canadian Charter of Rights and Freedoms as interpreted by the courts, with a particular focus upon those cases most directly connected to the administration of justice.
-Prerequisite(s):

-• C in one of English Studies 12, Provincial English 12, English First Peoples 12, NIC ENG 060, ENG 096, or ENG 098; or C+ in ESL 092 and ESL 095; or English Assessment Introduction to the Criminal Justice System CRM-131 3 hours lecture, 3 credits An introduction to the structure and operation of the Canadian criminal justice system, including the police, courts, and corrections.
+C in one of English Studies 12, Provincial English 12, English First Peoples 12, NIC ENG 060, ENG 096, or ENG 098; or C+ in ESL 092 and ESL 095; or English Assessment

+Introduction to the Criminal Justice System CRM-131

+An introduction to the structure and operation of the Canadian criminal justice system, including the police, courts, and corrections.
 Analysis of the patterns of crime and victimization, police discretion and decision-making; criminal sentencing; correctional institutions and community-based models; and the youth justice system.
 Patterns of contact and conflict between various social groups and the criminal justice system are also examined.
-Prerequisite(s):

 C in one of Provincial English 12, English First Peoples 12, ENG 060, ENG 096, ENG 098, or ESL 090; or placement testing

 Essay Writing and Critical Analysis ENG-115

-3 hours lecture, 3 credits

 ENG 115 involves the study of university level critical analysis and the production of expository and persuasive writing appropriate to university level discourse across the curriculum.
 A variety of rhetorical models are studied and practiced.
 Emphasis is placed on research, documentation and the writing of a research paper.
 Students may not receive credit for ENG 115 if they have previously completed ENG 116 or ENG 117.

-Prerequisite(s):

-C in Provincial English 12, English First Peoples 12, ENG 096, ENG 098, ESL 090, or ENG 160; or English

-assessment; or Academic IELTS overall score of 6.0 with band scores of 6.0 in Writing and Reading; or

-completion of ENG 104
+C in Provincial English 12, English First Peoples 12, ENG 096, ENG 098, ESL 090, or ENG 160; or English assessment; or Academic IELTS overall score of 6.0 with band scores of 6.0 in Writing and Reading; or completion of ENG 104

 Introductory Psychology I PSY-130

-3 hours lecture, 3 credits

 The course covers the following topics: research methods; biological bases of behaviour; consciousness; nature, nurture and diversity; development; sensation and perception; learning; and memory.
 Students are introduced to relevant psychological principles, theories and research findings, and are encouraged to develop an appreciation of the value of psychological research.

-Prerequisite(s):